Emitting vocal vibrations, rhetoric in residence, coast to coast, on the nation's leading radio talk program.

 While we steal all these resources and become richer and more powerful.

-So, yeah, we can understand why they hit us.
+So yeah, we can understand why they hit us.

-We can understand why they hate us, and we can understand when they do it.
+And we can understand when they do it.

 And we've got to understand it when that happens.